Sidney siblings are area's first brother-sister Eagle Scouts

 She said she changed from being a Girl Scout to a Boy Scout four years ago because there was more opportunity to go camping and participate in other outdoor activities.
 “It’s always fun,” she said.

 Amber is a senior at Sidney Central School and attends BOCES in the certified nursing assistant program.
-She plans to study nursing in college with the goal of becoming a registered nurse, she said.
+She plans on studying nursing in college with the goal of becoming a registered nurse, she said.

 Chase earned certificates of competency as an automotive technician with a specialty in high–performance engines after graduating in 2017, the release said.
 He is employed by Country Club Nissan in Oneonta and, in season, NASCAR.

-Troop 99 was founded by fathers from St. Luke’s Lutheran Church in Sidney in 1961, the release said.
+As further stated in the release, Troop 99 was founded by fathers from St. Luke’s Lutheran Church in Sidney in 1961.
 It is sponsored and hosted by St. Luke’s, the VFW, the Congregational Church, the Methodist Church and now by the American Legion.
-Meetings are held at 7 p.m. on Wednesdays at the Methodist Church and the group camps outdoors 12 months a year, the release said.
+Meetings are held at 7 p.m., Wednesdays at the Methodist Church and the group camps outdoors 12 months a year.

 Commented